nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/README.md

 # Book 2 - An Introduction to Web APIs
 The purpose of this book is to provide a conceptual introduction to building Web APIs and modeling data in C#/.NET.
-No additional installations are required for this book.
+Any additional installations for this book are included in the chapter instructions.

 ## Learning Objectives